Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 elemental diet usesAn elemental diet starves bacteria of fuel and gives the digestive system a break from allergies/sensitivities, enzyme deficiencies, irritation, and just plain overwork.

-It also improves intestinal motility, critically important to reduce the overgrowth of bad bugs (or healthy bugs in the wrong place).
+It also improves intestinal motility, critically important to reduce overgrowth of bad bugs (or healthy bugs in the wrong place).
 Improved motility gives bacteria less time to ferment fibers and starches in the small bowel, making sure the breakdown happens in the more bacteria-rich large intestine.

 More Indications and Benefits of an Elemental Diet:

-• Help calm an inflamed esophagus whose tissue is infiltrated with immune cells (eosinophilic esophagitis) – common with reflux, Barrett’s esophagus, and general digestive concerns.
+• Help calm an inflamed esophagus whose tissue is infiltrated with immune cells (eosinophilic esophagitis) – common with reflux, Barrett’s esophagus and general digestive concerns.

 • Stimulate antibody production and decrease inflammatory cytokines

-• May help support joint and skin disorders like rheumatoid arthritis, eczema, and dermatitits herpetiformis.
+• May help support joint and skin disorders like rheumatoid arthritis, eczema and dermatitits herpetiformis.

 • Replenish nutrient absorption